If you are using a screen reader and are having problems using this website, please call 209-823-3574 for assistance.

 What to expect following the extraction

 Once the tooth has been pulled, a blood clot usually forms in the socket.
-Dr. Becker will pack gauze in the socket and have you bite down on it to help stop the bleeding.
+Your doctor will pack gauze in the socket and have you bite down on it to help stop the bleeding.
 It is common to experience some pain for a few days following the extraction which can be most often be controlled with over the counter pain medication.

-Over the next few days, sometimes the blood clot in the socket breaks loose, exposing the bone in the socket.
+Over the next few days, the blood clot in the socket may break loose, exposing the bone in the socket.
 This is an uncomfortable condition called dry socket.
-If this happens, please call our office and Dr. Becker will likely place a sedative dressing over the socket for a few days to protect it as a new clot forms, reducing the pain noticeably.
+If this happens, please call our office and your doctor will likely place a sedative dressing over the socket for a few days to protect it as a new clot forms, reducing the pain noticeably.